-You will find the Caribbean, Central and South American countries on Level 1.
+You will find the Central and South American countries on Level 1.
 (The floor below the entrance to the Library.)
 Monographs, primary sources (predominately law reports), and law journals (from & including 2000) are each in separate blocks.

 The strength and depth of holdings for these countries in the LawBod varies considerably.

 Comparative studies can be found in the area with the shelfmark General.
 This is on the main Reading Room Floor, Level 2.
-Most of the books in this area are in English.

 CLACSCO (Latin American Council of Social Sciences) Red de Bibliotecas Virtuales de Ciencias Sociales en America Latina y el Caribe (Redalyc)